 Let’s take a look at some of the similarities and differences between Index Funds and ETFs.

 ETF vs. Index Fund: Similarities

 Since an index fund tracks an index, fund managers are trying to replicate the performance of the index.
-They are not “stock picking” in hopes of beating of beating the market, instead they are following specific rules in order to replicate the tracking index.
+They are not “stock picking” in hopes of beating the market, instead, they are following specific rules in order to replicate the tracking index.
 That said, the expense ratio of index mutual funds are generally far less than a mutual fund that has an active manager.

 They Both Offer Similar Products

 For example, some index funds that track the S&P 500 include Schwab S&P 500 Index Fund (SWPPX); T. Rowe Price Equity Index 500 Fund (PREIX); and Fidelity Spartan 500 Index Investor Shares (FUSEX).

 That said, ETFs that track the S&P 500 include: SPDR S&P 500 ETF (NYSE: SPY); iShares Core S&P 500 ETF (NYSE: IVV); and Vanguard S&P 500 ETF (NYSE: VOO).

 Furthermore, ETFs and index funds are both considered pool investment vehicles that are highly transparent.

 ETFs Are More Accessible & Liquid

 ETFs are traded on the stock market.
 All you need is an online brokerage account to get started.
 You can buy and sell them the same way you do a stock.
 On the other hand, index funds must be bought directly through a broker or the actual fund itself.